 For most indicators the reported community and state values are both estimates derived from sample data.
 Thus, it is possible that some of the differences between state and community estimates may be due to chance associated with population sampling.
 We use the terms "better" and "worse" to highlight differences between community and state estimates that we are confident are not due to chance.
 "Better" is used where a higher/lower value has positive implications for the health of older residents.
-"Worse" is used where a higher/lower score has negative implications for the health of older people, and when the implication is unclear we use an .
+"Worse" is used where a higher/lower score has negative implications for the health of older residents.
+"Worse" is used where a higher/lower score has negative implications for the health of older negative implications for the health of older score has negative implications for the health of older negative implications for the health of older negative implication is unclear we use an ".